Bashir666/Google-Keep-clone/README.md

 </p>

 ## About Google Keep clone
-Project: A Simple Version of Google Keep!
+Project: A Simple Version of Google Keep By Laravel 11

 Key Features
 Easily add and edit notes.